 For you shall no longer be called tender and delicate.

 What is Babylon a symbol of in the Bible?

 The IV Ecumenical Council of Chalcedon’s dogmatic decision has introduced the Nicean-Constantinopolitan Symbol.
 And then the following words.
 So this wise and saving Symbol is sufficient.
-For the complete knowledge.
-And it is also strengthening the good faith.
+For your information, please.
+And it is also strengthening good faith.
 But since those who have undertaken to suppress by their heresies.
 The preaching of the truth also has given birth to false words.
 Therefore the present holy and extraordinary Synod wishes to exclude any of their seditions against the fact.
 And also keeping the preaching from the beginning unchristianized”.
-This decision does no more than expounding directly on what is in the Symbol.
+This decision does no more than expound directly on what is in the Symbol.